gnaudio/jabra-browser-integration/BETA.md

 v0.51 of the chromehost which fixes this issue but otherwise contains the same executable.
 Alternatively, you can manually add the new beta extension id `igcbbdnhomedfadljgcmcfpdcoonihfe` to allowed_origins in file com.jabra.nm.json in the installation directory of the native host.
 On windows this file is normally located in `C:\Program Files (x86)\JabraChromeHost`.
 Note, that this security issues only affects the beta - the problem goes away when the official version is released using an update to the non-beta browser extension.
 New versions of the chrome host will contain this new security setting by default.

 # BETA Development tools/demos
-* [Call control test](https://gnaudio.github.io/jabra-browser-integration/beta/development/) - test page to try out call control in the library
+* [Call control test](https://gnaudio.github.io/jabra-browser-integration/beta/development/) - test page to try out basic call control in the library
-* [Library api test](https://gnaudio.github.io/jabra-browser-integration/beta/test/) - **NEW** test page that allows detailed testing of individual API calls)
+* [Library api test](https://gnaudio.github.io/jabra-browser-integration/beta/test/) - **NEW** advanced test page that allows detailed testing of individual API calls)
 * [Playback demo with auto selection](https://gnaudio.github.io/jabra-browser-integration/beta/playback/) - demo page showing auto selection of jabra device with simple audio playback example
 * [WebRTC softphone demo](https://gnaudio.github.io/jabra-browser-integration/beta/webrtc/) - demo that supports mute/unmute/end-call from a Jabra device + jabra device auto selection